SyntheticReality/syntheticreality.github.io/index.md

 # Welcome to the era of *<span style="color:#9065b0">synthetic realities</span>*

-We innovate across <strong style="font-weight: 900;">gaming, education and simulations</strong> in 3D and virtual reality.
+We innovate across <strong style="font-weight: 900;">gaming, simulations, and education</strong> in 3D and virtual reality.